progval/ircv3-specifications/extensions/read-marker.md

 When sent from a server, the `MARKREAD` command signals to the client that the last message read by the user, to the best knowledge of the server, has the specified timestamp.
 In that case, the command has the following syntax:

-    MARKREAD <target> <timestamp>
+    MARKREAD <target> {* | {<timestamp | msgid>}+}

-If there is no known last message read timestamp, the `timestamp` parameter is a literal `*`.
-Otherwise, it is the formatted timestamp of the last read message.
+If there is no known last message read timestamp, the last parameter parameter is a literal `*`.

+Otherwise, it is the formatted timestamp and/or message id of the last read message.
+`timestamp` and `msgid` parameters MUST NOT be sent more than once each.
+Clients SHOULD ignore their order.

 #### Command flows